 If you harbour a desire to translate old Norwegian text into English, then Einar Haugen’s Norwegian-English dictionary may be just what you are looking for.
 The dictionary was first published in 1965 by the Norwegian publishing house Universitetsforlaget – and has been reprinted many times since.

 The book is invaluable, as it also covers older style Norwegian words and words in dialect.
-Laup, tjuagutt, budrått and eldhus are specimens that you would never find in the more traditional dictionary.
+Laup, tjuagutt, budrått and eldhus are examples that you would never find in the more traditional dictionary.

 A few tips when reading older Norwegian text, which was closer to today’s written Danish: